jagerber48/sciform/docs/source/options.rst

 >>> print(sform(25))
 2.5 da

-A non-standard parts-per-thousand form, ``ppth``, can be accessed with the ``add_ppth_form`` option.
+A parts-per-thousand form, ``ppth``, can be accessed with the ``add_ppth_form`` option.
+Note that ``ppth`` is not a standard notation for "parts-per-thousand", but it is one that the author has found useful.

 >>> sform = Formatter(exp_mode=ExpMode.ENGINEERING,
 ...                   parts_per_exp=True,